“What graphics card within my budget gives me the best bang for my buck?”

 Best 1440p graphics card

 Now we’re getting into the futuristic stuff.
 The GeForce RTX 20-series graphics cards come rife with hardware dedicated to real-time ray tracing and AI enhancements, while the Radeon RX 5700 series are the first graphics cards with 7nm process technology, PCIe 4.0 support, and AMD’s all-new and vastly improved RDNA graphics architecture.
 But beyond those bleeding-edge extras, these can just plain game.

-The GeForce GTX 1660, GTX 1660 Super, and 1660 Ti are acceptable options for a decent 1440p/High gaming experience, but you won’t be able to crank graphics options to the max and still hit 60 fps in many games.
-You’ll find the $350 GeForce RTX 2060 as a solid 1440p option, but recent introductions have shaken up the entire high-end market.
-AMD’s $350 Radeon RX 5700 and $400 Radeon RX 5700 XT were countered by Nvidia’s $400 GeForce RTX 2060 Super and $500 RTX 2070 Super were made specifically for 1440p gaming.
+The GeForce GTX 1660, GTX 1660 Super, and Radeon RX 5600 XT are acceptable options for a decent 1440p/High gaming experience, but you won’t be able to crank graphics options to the max and still hit 60 fps in many games.
+The $300 to $350 GeForce RTX 2060 is another a solid 1440p option.
+Moving beyond the graphics cards mentioned in our 1080p graphics card section, however, AMD’s $350 Radeon RX 5700 and $400 Radeon RX 5700 XT and Nvidia’s $400 GeForce RTX 2060 Super and $500 RTX 2070 Super were made specifically for 1440p gaming.
 All of these graphics cards kick ass, and they have 8GB of VRAM that should hold up better over the long run at this higher resolution.